Starting Grid

 Finding the right accommodation

-There are more than a thousand hotels dotted in and around the city of Rimini, so reserving a place to stay should be no problem.
+There are more than a thousand hotels scattered throughout the city of Rimini, so booking a place to stay is not a problem.
+In addition to hotels and short-term rentals, another popular option is the glamping, which offers holiday village-style accommodation.

 Tips for visiting San Marino and Rimini

-1- With some serious footfall in the busiest summer months, San Marino and Rimini get very busy, so it can be pleasant to visit outside the most hectic summer period.
+1- During the busiest summer months, San Marino and Rimini may get very crowded, so it can be pleasant to visit them outside of the hectic summer period.

-2- There are many guided tours of San Marino’s main sights, whilst going solo and driving or riding into the Città is no big issue - once you are there it is easy to get around the compact city center on foot.
-There is a very Italian feel to San Marino, but it is a completely independent nation and the locals do not like to be classed as Italians.
+2- There are many guided tours of San Marino's main attractions, but travelling around the city on your own by car or motorbike is no problem: once you arrive, it is easy to get around on foot in the historic centre, which is quite compact.
+San Marino has a very Italian atmosphere, but it is a completely independent nation, and the locals do not like to be classified as Italian.

 Get the official MotoGP™ Newsletter!